 Disaster Relief Assistance

 Following a disaster, you may be facing damages to your property.
-Find out about how to receive financial assistance in the form of loans and tax relief.
+Find out about how to receive financial help in the form of loans and tax relief.

-There are several ways to see if you qualify for financial assistance after a disaster:
+There are several ways to see if you qualify for financial help after a disaster: